Documentation

 private repos:

-Append the repository to requirements.txt using a read token.
-Replace ${token} with your generated read token.
+with your generated read token.
 See generating read tokens.

 --extra-index-url=https://${token}:@packagecloud.io/user/privateRepo/pypi/simple

-Note: if you would like pip to use only this repository as a source, replace extra-index-url with index-url
+Note: if you would like pip to use only this repository as a source, replace extra-index-url

 NodeJS

-Configure an NPM registry
+Configure an npm registry

-Use the npm config set registry <url> command to set the NPM registry for your system.
+command to set the npm registry for your system.

-This command will create an .npmrc file with the custom registry url in the current user's home directory.
-The url should be a fully-qualified url to a packagecloud repository and must include the trailing npm/.
+should be a fully-qualified url to a packagecloud repository and must include the trailing npm/

-For example, to set the NPM registry to example-user's repository named example-repo, you would run the following command:
+For example, to set the npm registry to example-user

 npm config set registry https://packagecloud.io/example-user/example-repo/npm/